scds/rdm-best-practices/introduction.md

 **What will happen to your data when you graduate, move, or retire?**

-- Are you going to take your data with you, is your supervisor going to manage it, or is it simply going to stay in the lab?
+- When you move to a new school or retire, are you going to take your data with you?
+If you're a graduate student, is your supervisor going to manage it, or is it simply going to stay in the lab?
 These are all important questions to think about.

 </div>